 - Switch to another screen section.
 Click on the desktop or another application’s window.

-- Terminate the work of the app with a default Apple Utility Activity Monitor.
+- Terminate the work of the app with a default Apple utility called Activity Monitor.
 Find the frozen program in the list of open processes, select it, and click the Cross button to quit the app.

 - You can also force shutdown of the application via Apple menu.
 Just click on the Apple icon in the Menu bar and select “Force Quit…”